Corvus-Callosum/ECE-491-Advanced-Memory-Design/README.md

 # 256-bit SRAM Memory Block

 This project delves into the inner workings of a Static Random-Access Memory (SRAM) cell by visualizing the various signals involved in read and write operations.
-It focuses on a specific cell located at Row 2, Column 3 within the memory.
+It focuses on a a single read-write operation within a single cell of the memory array.

 Here's a breakdown of the analyzed signals: